 Instead of relying solely on your credit report or personal credit score, online lenders focus on:

 Your business performance.
-Monthly revenue, transaction history, and profitability.
+Performance factors include monthly revenue, transaction history, and profitability.

 Cash flow health.
 Regular deposits in your business bank account carry more weight than long credit histories.

 Ease of access.
-Many require just 6 months in business and a minimum monthly revenue, often around $10,000.
+Many require just six months in business and a minimum monthly revenue, often around $10,000.

 Because of these looser requirements, even businesses with average credit or limited track records can qualify.
 Interest rates may be higher than a traditional bank loan, but the convenience and speed often outweigh the cost, especially for time-sensitive opportunities.